hannobraun/fornjot/CONTRIBUTING.md

 ## Introduction

 Thank you for your interest in contributing to Fornjot.
-We appreciate the help!
+I appreciate the help!

 This document teaches you how to...